stochastical/abstractnonsense/content/blog/2025-03-23-its-always-dns.md

 Oh boy.

-First up, the new apartment already had an Optus Ultra Wi-Fi Gen 2 modem-router along with a shitty Optus NBN plan.{{< footnote id="3" label="3" >}}I was moving into my girlfriend's apartment, and yes, _all_ Optus plans are shitty{{< /footnote >}} Since I'm lucky enough to get a 50% discount on [More NBN](https://www.more.com.au) through work, the first step was to switch ISPs.
+First up, the new apartment already had an Optus Ultra Wi-Fi Gen 2 modem-router along with a terrible Optus NBN plan.
+Since I'm lucky enough to get a 50% discount on [More NBN](https://www.more.com.au) through work, the first step was to switch ISPs.

-Small problem: Optus gives you the modem for "free"... if you stay with them for 36 months. ☠️.
+Small problem: Optus gives you the modem for "free"... if you stay with them for 36 months.
 Unfortunately for them, I had _no_ intention of staying locked-in for another 24 months.
-So now we owed Optus ~$200 for the privilege of keeping a piece-of-shit modem. ☠️☠️.
+So now we owed Optus ~$200 for the privilege of keeping a terrible modem.

-A few escalations, an increasingly tired me, multiple mentions of the [Telecommunications Industry Ombudsman](https://www.tio.com.au),{{< footnote id="4" label="4" >}}ISPs _really_ do hate this one simple trick.{{< /footnote >}} and the fee was waived.
+A few escalations, an increasingly tired me, multiple mentions of the [Telecommunications Industry Ombudsman](https://www.tio.com.au),{{< footnote id="3" label="3" >}}ISPs _really_ do hate this one simple trick.{{< /footnote >}} and the fee was waived.
 They even let us keep the modem.
 Success?

 Not a chance.